AdguardTeam/tsurlfilter/packages/dnr-rulesets/README.md

 Utility to load prebuilt AdGuard DNR rulesets for mv3 extensions.

-The list of available filters can be found [here](https://filters.adtidy.org/extension/chromium/filters.json)
+The list of available filters can be found by `filters` in [the metadata](https://filters.adtidy.org/extension/chromium-mv3/filters.json).

 - [Dnr-rulesets](#dnr-rulesets)
   - [Basic usage](#basic-usage)